pmioni/docs/en/guide/modules.md

 **`moduleOptions`**

-This is the object passed using `modules` array by user we can use it to customize it's behavior.
+This is the object passed in the `modules` array in your `nuxt.config.js` file.
+The options can be used to customize the module's behavior.

 **`this.options`**